 Potential areas content knowledge may be observed are: Teaching contains major content errors.
 The visual arts lesson taught is scripted and thecandidate does not go off script.
 Responses to students' questions about visual arts may be inaccurate, not answered, or basic.
-Does not relate stories/ideas to help stories/ideas to help students understand visual arts.
-Does not utilize three dimensional learning.
-Does not implicitly or explicitly connect the visual arts content to activities.
+Does not relate stories/ideas to help students understand visual arts.
+Does not utilize three dimensional implicitly or explicitly connect the visual arts content to activities.